Ekram49/Ekram49.github.io/_posts/2025-08-03-Great-Circle-to-Rhumb-Line-Converter.md

 ### Mapping the Pain Points and Solutions:

 I realized that the most technically complex step—converting Great Circle tracks into Rhumb Line approximations—was already handled by a script we had in an existing internal tool.
-The real inefficiencies lay in the manual steps: checking the route, running conversions one-by-one, integrating them manually, and ensuring proper formatting.
+The real inefficiencies lie in the manual steps: checking the route, running conversions one-by-one, integrating them manually, and ensuring proper formatting.

 To streamline this, I set out to map the pain points and design a solution to address each of them.
 My goal was to fully automate the process from file input to ready-to-upload route, eliminating time-consuming manual interventions and minimizing the risk of human error.